One-pion exchange potential in a strong magnetic field: Behavior of OPEP

 Let us also compare the full result with the weak-field and strong-field limits.
 In Fig.~\ref{fig:V11_comparing-weak}, we compare the result of Eq.~\eqref{eq:potential-matrix-element-11} with that obtained from the weak-magnetic-field expansion up to $\mathcal{O}\big( (|eB|^2 \big)$.
 One might expect that the weak-field expansion would break down around $|eB| \simeq m_\pi^2$.
 However, due to the small numerical coefficients in the expansion [see the comment below Eq.~(\ref{eq:tensor-operator})], the weak-field approximation remains valid even near $|eB| \simeq m_\pi^2$.

 On the other hand, in Fig.~\ref{fig:V11_comparing-LLL}, we compare the full result with the lowest-Landau-level (LLL) approximation given in Eq.~\eqref{eq:OPEP-pn-LLL} at $|eB| = 25 m_\pi^2$.
-As one can clearly see, the LLL contribution dominates in the long-distance region (e.g., $z \gtrsim 3$~fm and $r_\perp \gtrsim 2$~fm in the plot) because the LLL corresponds to the lightest excitation mode.
-Higher Landau levels are heavier and therefore contribute only at shorter distances, which explains the observed deviations between the LLL approximation and the full result at small $z$ and $r_\perp$.
+As one can clearly see, the LLL contribution dominates in the long-distance region (e.g., $r_\perp \gtrsim 2$~fm in the plot).
+This behavior is consistent with the condition for LLL dominance, $r_\perp \gg 1/\sqrt{|eB|}$.
+At $|eB| = 25 m_\pi^2$, the magnetic length is $1/\sqrt{|eB|} = 1/(5m_\pi) \approx 0.3$~fm.
+Therefore, at short transverse distances $r_\perp \lesssim 1/\sqrt{|eB|}$, higher-Landau-level contributions become non-negligible, and the LLL approximation deviates from the full result.